Child dead in accidental self-inflicted shooting

-Huntsville, Ala. – A 5-year-old child is dead from an apparent self-inflicted gunshot wound in Harvest.
+MADISON COUNTY, Ala. - A 5-year-old child is dead from an apparent self-inflicted gunshot wound in Harvest.

 The Madison County Sheriff's Office confirmed they were called to a home on Berry Creek Drive on Sunday around 3 p.m. and found a young victim with what appears to be an accidental self-inflicted gunshot wound.